xind14/reading-notes/code-201/Class03.md

         `const people = [['pete', 32, 'librarian', null], ['Smith', 40, 'accountant', 'fishing:hiking:rock_climbing'], ['bill', null, 'artist', null]];`

-    - I believe this should be a valid JS array because it's a `multidimentionsal array` with data of three people.
+    - I believe this should be a valid JS array because it's a `multidimensional array` with data of three people.
 You can access values stored inside other arrays by combining two sets of square brackets together.
 For example:

             people[0][0]; the first bracket would access the first inner array which is pete's information.
 The second bracket would access the first value of that inner array which would be the name pete

 3. List five shorthand operators for assignment in javascript and describe what they do.

     - `Assignment`: `=` assigns the value on right to a variable on the left.
 For example: `let x = 10;`
     - `Addition Assignment`: `+=` adds the value on the right to the variable on the left and assigns result back to variable on the left.
 For example: `let num=2; num += 1` `num` would now be 3
     - `Subtraction Assignment`: `-=` subtracts the value on the right to the variable on the left and assigns result back to variable on the left.
 For example: `let num=2; num -= 1` `num` would now be 1